raben/mastra/packages/mcp/README.md

 });
 ```

 The `authProvider` is automatically passed to both Streamable HTTP and SSE transports.
+The client will automatically retry connections with refreshed tokens when it detects 401 authentication errors.

 ### SSE Authentication and Headers (Legacy Fallback)